P-Pavan-teja/Snowflake_Account_Usage_APP/README.md

 ![image](https://github.com/user-attachments/assets/0db0a285-71ef-4a94-810e-6bb9779ccf21)

-#Overview
+# Overview
 This Snowflake Account Usage Dashboard provides a detailed view of your account's consumption, user activity, storage metrics, and performance statistics.
 The application leverages Snowflake's account_usage views to deliver actionable insights through an interactive Streamlit interface.

-#Features
+# Features
 The dashboard is organized into four main tabs:

+    # 1. Consumption Dashboard